gdanylov/Histopathologic-Cancer-Detection/README.md

 # Histopathologic-Cancer-Detection
-Data and information can be found on [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/overview)
+Data and overview can be found on [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/overview)